ChristianKaltenecker/PerformanceEvolution_Website/README.md

 * *models/models.csv*: This file contains the performance models that we learned for each release.
 Note that we identified the relevant terms of all releases in a first step and afterwards, learned a consistent performance model containing all relevant terms for all releases.
 Only this way, we could ensure the comparability of performance models in between releases.
 * *WorkloadDescriptions.txt*: This [file](./PerformanceEvolution_Data/WorkloadDescriptions.txt) contains the description of the used workloads.

-We used the given data to generate all our plots and results.
+We used the given data and the scripts in the directory [Scripts](./Scripts) to generate all our plots and results.
+If you are interested in reproducing our results, see the section Reproduction at the end of this README.

 ## RQ1.1: What is the fraction of configurations affected by performance changes between consecutive releases?